 Let’s say you need 100 agents to handle call volume during a half-hour amount of time to meet your service level targets.
 If at any given point during that half-hour period 30 agents are not available to handle calls, that is a shrinkage percentage of 70/30, or 30%, as shown in the formula below:

-At first, you might think, OK, I have a shrinkage percentage of 30%, so that means I just need to hire 30% more staff, or 30 additional call center agents to hit my service level.
-Actually, those 30 additional agents will themselves have a shrinkage rate of 30%, or about 9 out of 30, meaning you will need 9 more agents for your contact center, and those 9 will have 30% shrinkage, so on and so forth.
-Ultimately, if you need 100 agents and have a shrinkage percentage of 30%, that means you will need 143 agents.
+At first, you might think that a shrinkage percentage of 30% means you just need to hire 30% more staff, or 30 additional call center agents to hit the service level.
+Actually, those 30 additional agents will themselves have a shrinkage rate of 30%, or about 9 out of 30, meaning you will need 9 more agents for your contact center, and those 9 will have 30% shrinkage, and so on and so forth.
+Ultimately, if you need 100 agents and have a call center shrinkage rate of 30%, that means you will need 143 agents.

 One point to keep in mind when considering shrinkage for WFM is that reducing shrinkage should not happen in a vacuum.
-Companies looking at reducing the amount of time agents spend in team meetings or trainings to control shrinkage, for instance, should consider the impact those decisions might have on customer experience and customer satisfaction.
-Often additional trainings are the first thing to go, which can have an effect on the overall quality of customer service that the caller receives.
+Companies looking at reducing the amount of time agents spend in team meetings or training to control shrinkage, for instance, should consider the impact those decisions might have on customer experience and customer satisfaction.
+Often additional training is the first thing to go, which can have an effect on the overall quality of customer service that the caller receives.

 There are a number of Erlang calculators available online to help you calculate shrinkage by call volume, amount of time, average handle time and service level.
 However, using contact center software to monitor shrinkage for you can eliminate these manual steps and let you get back to the business of running your company.